 In fact, recently hundreds of people participated in a “Fight for $15″ protest in Atlanta demanding that minimum wage be raised to $15/hour.
 Earlier this year, legislation was introduced in the state House to nearly double Georgia’s minimum wage to $10.10 per hour.

 Such increases are a welcome trend.
 Regardless of politics, most Americans believe that people who work a full week should be able to afford the necessities of life.
 Too often, minimum wage jobs pay too little for low wage workers to afford decent housing and the ability to feed their families.
 The Mayor of Los Angeles noted, “we’re not going to wait for Washington to lift Americans out of poverty.”

 Currently someone who makes minimum wage and works a 40-hour week, earns nine thousand dollars below the federal poverty level for a family of four, and just below the threshold for a family of two.
 Raising the minimum wage to $15 an hour is well above the poverty line.

-For more information on minimum wage or believe that you have not be paid all the compensation you deserve, please contact the dedicated Atlanta wage and hour lawyers at the Buckley Beal LLP for an immediate and confidential consultation.
+For more information on minimum wage or believe that you have not be paid all the compensation you deserve, please contact the dedicated Atlanta wage and hour lawyers at the Buckley Beal LLP for an immediate and confidential case evaluation.